Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-\end{small} where operation strength ${p}^{(i,j)}_k$ inherits from the search stage (\eqref{eq:p}), and $\lceil \cdot \rceil$ means rounding symbol.
-As a result, stronger operations will be allocated more channels.
+where $\lceil \cdot \rceil$ indicates the rounding symbol.
+As a result, stronger operations will be allocated more channels, and the strongest operations will be allocated all channels.
+The different numbers of channels of various operations achieve operation-wise attention.

-However, allocating different number of channels to various operations in a network is difficult in practice.
-Moreover, according to \eqref{eq:eval}, the output of different operations could be added together before being used as the input to the next node.
+However, allocating different numbers of channels to various operations in a network is difficult in practice.
+Moreover, according to \Eqref{eq:eval}, the output of different operations could be added together before being used as the input to the next node.
 So inconsistent channels could break the forward propagation.
-Consequently, we employ skip connection to fill the missing channels of weak operations, preventing the cell structure from being broken (see Fig.~\ref{fig:channel}).
-The allocated number of channels of skip connection in each $o_k$ are formulated as: \begin{small}
+Consequently, we employ the skip connection to fill the missing channels of weak operations, preventing the cell structure from being broken.
+The allocated number of channels of skip connection in each $o_k$ is formulated as: \begin{small}

 \end{small}